MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-infrastructure.md

 * **Don't**

-    * Don't output secrets from the bicep file.
+    * Don't output secrets from the Bicep file.
 This leak is done with the `output variableName = secret`.
 During provisioning, these are leaked in the deployment **output logs**.

     * Don't check `.azure` folder into source control.